snat-s/notes/thoughts/finish_things.md

 Knowing a bit of frontend, a bit of backend, some AI, some cyber security among other things has given me a lot of joy.

-This has been really helpful because knowing a bit about a lot has made me understand what I like and what I do not.
+This has been really helpful because I can explore what I like and what I do not.

 But, here is the problem, with this much choice and knowing all of this tid-bits of information you get a lot of ideas for a lot of projects but I tend to not do them.

-Thir happens because I tend to have this happen to me: "How do they do that?".
+This happens because I tend to have this happen to me: "How do they do that?".
 "If I could implement it.
 Where would I start?"
-Almost all of this come from an inherent curisoity, to build new things.
+Almost all of this come from an inherent curiosity, to build new things.

 ## The obvious problem